MarkS2145/front-end-p4/README.md

 This app leverages many technologies on the front end and back end.
 Details can be found here:  [Link](Technologies.md)

 ---
+ ## Google Javascript MAP API
+ I created a seperate document detailing my path through the [Google API](./GoogleAPI.md) and some of the functionality that I played with but didn't make it into the final version of the SEI project release.

 ## Tracker App Wireframes
 The following images were used as a guide for the desired user layout.